Say hello to the perfect fried ice cream recipe. It’s crunchy on the outside, creamy inside, and oh-so-scrumptious in every bite.

 - Try some variations.
 Try substituting crushed vanilla wafers, graham crackers, nuts, or coconut for the cornflakes.
 Try different flavors of ice cream — strawberry, chocolate, butter pecan, etc.

 There are a few factors that contribute to the ice cream not melting when you deep-fry fried ice cream.

 - Size and frozen status.
 The balls are large and fully frozen by the time you fry them.
 That allows them to withstand a few seconds in hot oil.
 That’s why it’s imperative that you give the balls time to freeze fully.

 - Coating.
 If you completely coat the ice cream with egg whites and cornflakes, the coating protects the ice cream.
 Be sure not to leave any ice cream uncoated.
 Roll them twice to be sure!

 - Time in the oil.
 No matter how frozen or coated ice cream is, it WILL melt with enough heat exposure.
 Fortunately, you’ll only leave the balls in the oil for 10 to 15 seconds.
 That isn’t enough time to melt them.

 Can I Use a Different Flavor of Ice Cream?

 The wonderful thing about making your own dessert is you get to play with the flavors.
 You can use whatever flavor of ice cream you like!

-The fun part about ice cream is always the toppings!
+The fun part about ice cream is always picking the toppings!
 So while this dessert is already pretty decadent, toppings are still a must.

 Can I Make Fried Ice Cream in Advance?